Laos profile - overview

 Outside the capital, many people live without electricity or access to basic facilities.

-A further significant upgrade to Laos' infrastructure is expected with the construction of the first high-speed rail line between China and Laos.
+A further significant upgrade to Laos' infrastructure is expected from the construction of the first high-speed rail line between China and Laos, on which work was due to start in early 2011.

 Public dissent in Laos is dealt with harshly by the authorities, and the country's human rights record has come under scrutiny.